-Knowing how to make requests in Spanish could be very useful in class and even more when asking for favors in real life – “cuando necesitamos un favor”.
+Knowing how to make requests in Spanish could be very useful in class and in real life whenever you need help or something else.
 We use the term “Las peticiones” to refer to requests in Spanish.
 Most of the time, they are formed using a very important stem-changing verb, PODER.
-In this lesson, you will learn several expressions and common ways to make requests in Spanish as well as how to adjust your questions to sound more polite or formal in the language.
+In this lesson, you will learn several expressions and common ways to ask for favors in Spanish and other purposes.
+We will learn ways to adapt questions to sound more polite or formal in the language.
 Let’s start…

 Using the verb PODER to ask for something in Spanish.